Skip to main content

 I am a media and screen studies scholar with a background in Japanese cultural studies.
 Before joining Durham, I was Postdoctoral Research Fellow at Keio University in Tokyo, while prior to that I taught at Loughborough University (Department of Media and Communication) and Birkbeck, University of London (Department of Languages and Cultures/Film Media and Cultural Studies).

-My research starts from the problem of what counts as culture – and Japanese visual and media culture in particular – in the context of emergent processes of globalisation, digitalisation and algorithmic communication.
-Informed by the material and ecological ‘turn’ in media and communication research, my current research investigates the aesthetic and political implications of ordinary forms of sociotechnical interactions with Japanese animation and game media and the affective media environments they give rise to.
-I am currently working on my first monograph, tentatively titled Dispositives of ‘Extension’: Japanese Media Franchises and the Productivity of Circulation.
-This work investigates the ecologies of affect, creativity and value established by Japanese transmedia series as they move and morph across territories, technological platforms and contexts of use.
+My research starts from the problem of what counts as culture – and Japanese media culture in particular – in the context of emergent processes of globalisation, digitisation and the biopolitical management of massed granular data.
+Informed by the material and logistical ‘turn’ in media and communication studies, my main research project investigates the aesthetic and political implications of ordinary forms of sociotechnical interactions with Japanese animation and game media and the affective media environments they give rise to.
+I am currently working on my first monograph, tentatively titled Dispositives of ‘Extension’: Anime Franchises and the Productivity of Circulation.
+This work investigates the ecologies of affect, creativity and value established by Japanese transmedia series as they move and morph across territories, technological platforms and use contexts against the backdrop of the global licensing industry.
 Through the analysis of franchised and licensed distribution as well as unauthorised appropriation and counterfeiting, it provides an original model to account for the dynamic proliferation of Japanese animation and game media below and beyond the putative unity of the ‘digital’ and the Japanese nation-state.

 Research Supervision